NitorCreations/nflow/README.md

 }
 ```
 That's it!
 Running `App` in your favourite IDE will start nFlow server though without any workflow definitions.

 Point your browser to [http://localhost:7500/nflow/ui/doc/](http://localhost:7500/nflow/ui/doc/) and you can use interactive online documentation for the nFlow REST API.

 Point your browser to [http://localhost:7500/nflow/ui/explorer/](http://localhost:7500/nflow/ui/explorer/) and you can use nFlow Explorer.

-See the next sections for creating your own workflow definitions.
+See [Getting started section](https://github.com/NitorCreations/nflow/wiki/Getting-Started) for instruction on creating your own workflow definitions.

 ## <a name="supported-java-versions"></a>Supported Java versions